 EULAR Research Consortia Partnerships

-EULAR collaborates with consortia across Europe to help incorporate the patient perspective in all stages of international research on rheumatic and musculoskeletal diseases (RMDs).
-This work is led by the EULAR PARE (People with Arthritis and Rheumatism) team.
+EULAR collaborates with consortia across Europe to help incorporate the patient perspective as well as advocacy and educational considerations in all stages of international research on rheumatic and musculoskeletal diseases (RMDs).
+This work is led by EULAR Research in collaboration with EULAR PARE (People with Arthritis and Rheumatism in Europe).

 Interested consortia are invited to submit a collaboration request online.